Story: Search and rescue

 All images & media in this story

-In New Zealand, thousands of people go boating, tramping, surfing, hunting and caving each year.
-Sometimes they get into trouble, and need to be rescued.
-In 2005–6, nearly 3,000 people were helped, but 66 of them died.
+In New Zealand, hundreds of thousands of people enjoy boating, tramping, surfing, hunting and caving each year.
+Sometimes they get into trouble and need to be rescued.
+In 2021–22, search and rescue responded to 2,871 incidents, resulting in 150 lives saved, with 715 people rescued and 799 assisted.

 How do people get into trouble?

-• New Zealand has many remote places, with steep ground and thick bush, where you can easily get lost.
+• New Zealand has many remote places, with steep ground where people can fall, and thick bush in which you can easily get lost.

 • The weather can change quickly, and sudden storms are common.